Data-driven stabilization of switched and constrained linear systems: Numerical examples

-The volume of the obtained set $\mc{X}_0$ is $75 \% $ of the volume of $\mc{X}$. \cref{tab:2} compares the value obtained for different choices of the disturbance bound $\eta$.
-Note that a larger disturbance bound affects both the quality of data and the problem itself (i.e., the matrix $E$ must be scaled in \eqref{eq:maininvariance}).
-For $\eta =2$, the program fails to return a solution.
+\end{enumerate} Note that a larger disturbance bound affects not only the quality of data, but also the problem itself (i.e., ensuring robust invariance is more challenging; mathematically, the matrix $E$ in \eqref{eq:maininvariance2} is scaled).

+We first compare the results obtained by neglecting the input constraints (top axes).
+For the switched and the linear controller, we choose the regularization parameter $\nu = 10^{-3}$.
+For the small disturbance bound $\eta = 0.01$, the switched controller achieves a guaranteed invariant set $\mc{X}_0$ with volume $97 \%$ of the volume of $\mc{X}$, namely almost all constraint set is guaranteed to be invariant under the switched controller in \eqref{eq:inputswitchmax}.
+We also remark that the polynomial controller only ensures nominal invariance, i.e., invariance in the absence of closed-loop disturbance, hence the size of the obtained $\mc{X}_0$ decreases less for increasing $\eta$ (the condition in \cite[Rem.1]{Luppi:Bisoffi:DePersis:Tesi:SafePolynomial:arXiv2021}, which could be used to enforce robust invariance, resulted in infeasibility in our simulations).

+In the bottom plot of \cref{fig:invariance} we instead also consider input constraints.
+For the largest noise bound $\eta = 2$, the program \eqref{eq:maininvariance2}-\eqref{eq:inputconstraints} fails to return a solution.
+For the polynomial controller, the input constraints imposed as in \cite[Rem.~4]{Luppi:Bisoffi:DePersis:Tesi:SafePolynomial:arXiv2021} always result in infeasibility in our experiments.